-transport\descriptors\length: This is a 12-bit field specifying the total length in bytes of Transport Stream descriptors that follows.
+transport\descriptors\length: This is a 12-bit field specifying the total length in bytes of TS descriptors that follow.

 CRC\32: This is a 32-bit field that contains the CRC value that gives a zero output of the registers in the decoder defined in annex B after processing the entire private section.